bitsoal/TwoD_Structures/README.md

 # TwoD_Structures
-a series of python scripts to standardize 2D structures or other surface models
+a series of python scripts based on pymatgen to standardize 2D structures or other surface models

 required package: pymatgen
 python version: python 3